Lightiiy/furrytaker/README.md

 # furrytaker
-Unity personal projects of two delulu people
+Unity personal projects of two delulu people.
+From Idiots for Idiots 🥰

 # Google Docs
 always might be useful